APPLYING TO GRADUATE: Do I have to do this? What does this mean?

 This year, CSUN will be sending a Graduation Celebration Box (GradBox) that will include the diploma cover, CSUN license plate, CSUN souvenir tassel, CSUN pennant, and 2 souvenir program booklets.
-GradBoxes are set to be delivered in May to those students who have RSVP/Confirmed their participation for the virtual commencement ceremonies.
+GradBoxes are set to be delivered in June after the Car Parades conclude to those students who have RSVP/Confirmed their participation for the virtual commencement ceremonies by May 7th.

 GradBoxes will also include the CSUN Honors Medallion for those who have graduated with Honors or Distinction.
 For more information on Honors and/or Distinction, please see other FAQ drop-downs.